 The revaluation reserve comprises gains and losses due to the revaluation of certain financial assets and tangible assets.
-Exchange differences on translation are included in the translation reserve.
+Exchange differences from the exchange are included in the conversion reserve.
+Retained earnings include the current results and those of previous periods as disclosed in the results.